takesih/pve_script/README_EN.md

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/takesih/pve_script/main/pve_temperature_monitor.sh)"
 ```

+**🚨 CRITICAL: This script is in testing and modifies Proxmox system files.
+DO NOT use in production environments!**

 **Important Notes:**
 - Works only on physical hardware (VMs don't have temperature sensors)